lluis90badia/projects/data_analyst_projects/sql_project-car_dealership_sales/documentation/business_questions.md

 Spring and fall appeared to be stronger sales periods, while winter showed weaker performance.

 This may indicate a seasonal sales pattern, which is common in vehicle sales due to consumer behaviour, weather conditions, promotional campaigns, tax periods or dealership stock cycles.

-A longer historical dataset would be needed to confirm whether this is a stable seasonal pattern.

 ---